GeorgeJopson/Test-Driven-Development-Notes/Test-Driven Development by Example Notes.md

 ### Chapter 4: Privacy

 - Reducing coupling between tests and code is very useful.
 The less coupled the tests and code, the more you can refactor without breaking tests.

+### Chapter 5: Franc-ly Speaking

+- When implementing a new feature, you can start by making smaller tests that represent progress.
+These tests can help guide your development.

+### Chapter 6: Equality for All, Redux

+- When you are refactoring, you will often be dealing with code that doesn't have enough tests.
+You should write those tests retroactively before starting to refactor (to ensure that in the refactoring you don't break something).

+### Chapter 8: Makin' Objects

+- TDD works through many small steps.
+The smaller the step the more confident we can be (as it lets us get back to a state where all tests pass quicker).

+### Chapter 9: Times We're Livin' In

+- When working you may have a change to improve the code not needed to make the test pass.
+While strictly you shouldn't interrupt what you are doing, small interruptions can be permissible (although never interrupt an interruption).
+- The more confident you are, the bigger the steps you can take (the "higher gear" you can be in).
+However, the less confident you are, the smaller the steps you should take.
+As you work, you will constantly shift the "gear" you are in to match your confidence.